kbase/relation_engine/api/README.md

 _Query params_
 * `collection` - required - string - name of the collection that we want to bulk-import into.
-* `on_duplicate` - optional - "replace", "update", "ignore", "error" - Action to take when we are saving a duplicate document by matching `_key`. "replace" replaces the whole document. "update" merges in the new values. "ignore" takes no action. "error" cancels the entire transaction.
+* `on_duplicate` - optional - "replace", "update", "ignore", "error" - Action to take when we find a duplicate document by `_key`. "replace" replaces the whole document. "update" merges in the new values. "ignore" takes no action. "error" cancels the entire transaction.
 * `overwrite` - optional - boolean - whether to overwrite the whole collection (that is, delete all documents currently in the collection before creating the documents you provide)

 _Request body_